-State prohibiting all gatherings with more than 250 people until April 13
+State prohibiting all gatherings larger than 250 people

 Latest Weather Blog

-State prohibiting all gatherings with more than 250 people until April 13
+State prohibiting all gatherings larger than 250 people

-BATON ROUGE - Along with closing down public schools for a month, Governor John Bel Edwards has prohibited all gatherings with 250 people or more in an attempt to curtail the spread of coronavirus.
+BATON ROUGE - Along with closing down public schools for a month, Governor John Bel Edwards has prohibited all gatherings with 250 people or more in an attempt to curtail the spread of the coronavirus.

 On Friday, the governor signed a proclamation halting any gatherings of that size until April 13.
+The governor's office clarified Friday afternoon the announcement affects churches as well.

 Today, I signed a proclamation that immediately halts any gathering of more than 250 people until Monday, April 13, closes all K-12 public schools statewide effective Monday, March 16 and also moves upcoming state elections. #lagov #lalege— John Bel Edwards (@LouisianaGov) March 13, 2020